nickFalcone/git-conflict-bot/README.md

 # Git conflict Slack bot

 Notify a Slack channel about git merge conflicts.
-This could be helpful to run automatically on long-lived development branches, or as a post-merge webhook.
+This could be helpful to run automatically on long-lived development branches, or as a pull request webhook.

 ## Install